 First, talk with your roommate about whatever it is that is bothering you.
 Much of the time, problems can be worked out simply by communicating directly with them.
 If that doesn't work, speak with your RA or RLC and they can help you resolve the issue.
 At the beginning of the semester, it is important to be genuine and honest with your roommates when you fill out the roommate agreement with each other.

 A satellite TV connection is provided in each bedroom and each living room.
 For most TV's, student's will need to bring with them a QAM tuner in order to reach the 80+ different channels we have to offer!
 If you need help with your cable, please contact email@example.com.

 Laundry rooms are located on various floors in the residence halls (South, Cook, & Meijer).
 There is no cost associated with using the laundry machines.
 Panther Woods and Panther Ridge have a washer and dryer in each apartment, which also costs nothing to use.

 All mail and packages are routed through the Mail Center located on the lower level of the Sneden Center.
 Mail is sorted daily.
 Students will receive an e-mail letting them know that they have packages.

 The on-campus address for all campus residents is as follows:

 Building and Number

 Parking and Transportation

 The University provides a free shuttle for students which stops at the main campus, Panther Woods, and area stores.

-Students are allowed to have a vehicle on campus.
-A no-cost registration is required.
-Parking is available on a first-come, first-serve basis.
+All vehicles are allowed on campus.
+Parking is free for all residents, including freshmen.
 Click here to register for parking.